 When I’ve emptied my bucket, it’s usually fairly clean.
 I rinse it and pour the rinse water onto the compost pile.

-Looking at the positive aspects of this, I would say I love the simplicity, the low price and the relative ease of maintenance.
+Looking at the positive aspects of this, I would say I love the simplicity, the low price and the relative ease of maintenance (this is used just by me).
 It doesn’t use any electricity and the only ongoing cost might be the cover material.

 - low cost (potentially free)